New Zealand is on many bucket lists for a reason.

 The main international hubs are Auckland (AKL) on the North Island and Christchurch (CHC) on the South Island.

 Many onward connections to local airports are also available.

-To avoid backtracking, many people arrive at one island and leave from the other one.
+Many people arrive at one island and leave from the other to avoid backtracking.